cedxix/rebikes/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## What is done
+I tried to tests the maximum elements possible. therefore everything is not tested.
+### Dot it all
+- [x] Follow mockup below as best you can, precise spacing is not important
+- [x] Follow the below color theme as needed
+### Derived data (Do 2)
+- [ ] Display the count of available bikes and the possible total availability
+- [x] Display a list of companies that are in the city
+- [ ] Display an Icon for bike availability percentage
+- [ ] Display and color the percentage available number
+- [x] Filter Countries to only include those that are west of 50° W, or only include East of 50° E
+- [ ] Display some other data from the provided APIs and fit it into the mockup layout
+### Other UX (Do 2)
+- [ ] The first country in the list is selected automatically
+- [x] When data is loading “Loading …” is displayed instead of stale content

 ## Libraries used

 1. **husky lint-staged prettier**  are used to ensure style consistancy accross the commits